Welcome to PayPal!

 - Buy goods and services.

-You can also use a personal account to receive money for the sale of goods and services, but if you plan to use your PayPal account primarily to sell things, you should consider a business account.
-You can upgrade a personal account to a business account should circumstances change.
+You can also use a personal PayPal account to receive money for the sale of goods and services and hold that money in a linked Balance Account or transfer it to a linked bank account or debit card if you do not open a Balance Account, but if you plan to use your personal PayPal account primarily to sell things, you should open a business PayPal account.
+You can also convert your personal PayPal account to a business PayPal account should circumstances change.

-- Allow up to 200 employees access to some of the features of your PayPal account.
+- Allow employees access to some of the features of your business PayPal account.

 - Sign up for PayPal products that meet your business needs.

-By opening up a business account or upgrading a personal account to a business account, you certify to us that you are using it primarily for a business or commercial purpose.
-You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency at account opening and whenever we reasonably believe there may be an increased level of risk associated with your business account.
+By opening up a business PayPal account or converting a personal PayPal account to a business PayPal account, you certify to us that you are using it primarily for a business or commercial purpose.
+You also consent to PayPal obtaining your personal and/or business credit report from a credit reporting agency at account opening and whenever we reasonably believe there may be an increased level of risk associated with your business PayPal account.

 In certain cases, you may not close your PayPal account, including: